 - Ominous Latin Chanting

-- Pet the Dog: Literally.
-According to the director, Guilhem was given a dog in order to make him seem more sympathetic.
+- Pet the Dog: According to the director, Guilhem was given a dog in order to make him seem more sympathetic.

 - Raven Hair, Ivory Skin: Both Oriane and Alaïs are beautiful dark-haired girls with pale skin, though Oriane is more a Eerie Pale-Skinned Brunette.
 Well, she is played by Katie McGrath.